contentful/contentful-bootstrap.rb/README.md

 Contentful::Bootstrap::CommandRunner.new.generate_json(
   "space_id",
   access_token: "delivery_api_access_token",
+  filename: nil, # path to file in which to store JSON
-  content_types_only: false # if true will not fetch Entries and Assets )
+  content_types_only: false, # if true will not fetch Entries and Assets
+  quiet: false # if true will not output to STDOUT - only when filename is provided )
 ```